CAReDiO: Cultural Alignment via Representativeness and Distinctiveness Guided Data Optimization: Introduction

 \section{Introduction}

-As Large Language Models (LLMs) achieve unprecedented advances~\cite{bubeck2023agisparks,openai2024gpt4,dubey2024llama3,guo2025deepseek_r1}, aligning them with human values becomes a focal point to ensure responsible development and enhance user experience~\cite{ouyang2022instructgpt,bai2022hhh_training,wang2024align_method}.
-However, existing studies primarily emphasize universal societal values like helpfulness and harmlessness~\cite{askell2021hhh_principle,bai2022hhh_training}, while overlooking the cultural pluralism rooted in human values.
-The globally deployed LLMs are often biased towards Western cultures~\cite{cao2023assessing_hofstede,durmus2023globalopinionQA}, due to English corpus's dominance, which not only dissatisfies users from underrepresented cultural groups but also poses the risk of social conflicts~\cite{ryan2024unintended_impacts}.
-Therefore, \emph{aligning LLMs with nuanced and diverse cultural preferences is both an ethical and practical necessity}.
+As Large Language Models (LLMs) are widely integrated into human life~\citep{openai2024gpt4,dubey2024llama3,guo2025deepseek_r1}, aligning their outputs with human values is imperative to mitigate safety risks and improve user engagement~\citep{ouyang2022instructgpt,wang2024align_method}.
+Prior studies, focusing on \emph{universal} preferences, \textit{e.g.}, the HHH principle~\citep{askell2021hhh_principle,bai2022hhh_training}, overlook \textit{cultural diversity} rooted in human values.
+As a result, current LLMs are dominated by English corpus and often biased towards Western-centric opinions and cultures~\citep{cao2023assessing_hofstede,durmus2023globalopinionQA}, dissatisfying underrepresented cultural communities and causing unintended social tensions~\citep{ryan2024unintended_impacts}.
+Therefore, \emph{aligning LLMs with diverse cultural values has become both an ethical and practical necessity}~\citep{alkhamissi2024investigating_wvs,tao2024cultural_bias_wvs_evs}.

-Early efforts on LLM cultural alignment primarily rely on in-contex learning, which conditions LLMs on a target culture through role-playing instruction or native-language prompts, to evoke culturally specific responses~\cite{durmus2023globalopinionQA,cao2023assessing_hofstede,kwok2024evaluating_values_persona_align}.
-Nevertheless, this line of approaches requires highly capable backbone LLMs, \textit{e.g.}, the proprietary ones, with poor robustness and reliability across tasks, and further cause additional inference costs and privacy issues~\cite{saunders2022in_context_limit}.
-Another paradigm lies in tuning regional LLMs through computation-intensive continual pre-training~\citep{gupta2023continual} on large-scale local corpora~\cite{nguyen2023seallms,pipatanakul2023typhoon}, while cultural alignment can not be fully achieved using the multilingual data~\cite{choenni2024multilingual_culture,mukherjee2024multilingual_culture}.
-A more promising line is to construct dedicated cultural alignment data for a specified culture~\citep{fung2024cultureatlas,shi2024culturebank,li2024culturellm,li2024culturepark}, which still demands massive and costly data.

-Following this line, we ask \emph{Can we achieve effective cultural alignment with fewer data at the least cost?} To answer this question, we investigate culture theories~\citep{ triandis1990method,miyamoto2018culture,fiske2020social} and find that culture diversity stems from the \textit{internal coherence} to enable its continuity and \textit{external distinctiveness} to differentiate themselves from one another~\citep{handwerker2002construct,becker2012culture}, \textit{e.g.}, collectivelism and individualism are prioritized in Asia and Western cultures respectively~\citep{hofstede2005hofstede_theory}.
-Inspired by this, we identify two core challenges in existing cultural alignment datasets. \textit{C1 Representativeness}: these datasets fail to accurately capture the salient constructs of the target culture, leading to irrelevant noise and redundancy, and hence hurting alignment efficiency; \textit{C2 Distinctiveness}: current data struggles to distinguish the unique nuances of a given culture from shared patterns across multiple relevant cultures (\textit{e.g.}, China and Japan), hindering the precise modeling of specific cultural stimuli and preferences.